G96, G97 and How To Calculate Surface Speeds

 Using a manual machine you have to compromise.
-At the outside your speed is too fast and when you get to the center you are too slow.
+At the outside your speed is too fast and when you get to the centre you are too slow.

 On a CNC lathe we would normally program in mm per revolution as well because the speed is changing all the time so we need our feed to be locked into the speed.

-With a machining center our cutter is always revolving at the same speed so the feed can be constant in mm per minute.
+With a machining centre our cutter is always revolving at the same speed so the feed can be constant in mm per minute.

-Someone out there will be thinking “what happens in G96 when you get to the center of the part”.
+Someone out there will be thinking “what happens in G96 when you get to the centre of the part”.
 Well the spindle will be flat out!

 See how surface speeds are translated to speeds in RPM.
 There are many converters online that you can use for this and I do recommend their use.
 It will also mean you don’t have to watch my tedious video.

-When I train people at the CNC Training Centre my emphasis is on understanding not memorizing.
+When I train people at the CNC Training Centre my emphasis is on understanding not memorising.
 I usually start by saying “please don’t remember all the things I am telling you”.